Asman00-cyber/ros_unity/README.md

-IMPORTANT: in order to start the whole communication process you first need to run the Ros side and then click play on the Unity side to click the specific coordinates of the DICOM image!
+IMPORTANT: in order to start the whole communication process you first need to run the Ros side and then the Unity side.